michaeluno/custom-scrollbar/readme.txt

 == Changelog ==

+= 1.3.1 - 12/27/2016 =
+- Fixed a bug that debug log was shown in the browser console.

 = 1.3.0 - 12/16/2016 =
 - Added the `Scroll Buttons`, `Keyboard`, `Mouse Wheel` options.
 - Changed the `Ajax Handling` option in the `General` setting section by moving it to each scrollbar option item.